edunham/slides/humanhacking/index.rst

     A few gotchas about teaching:
     * more KNOW YOUR AUDIENCE
     * people do not like embarrassing themselves or standing out
-    * you're all here because you're pretty knowledgeable about Linux, does
-      anyone not know why we choose Linux over other operating systems?
-      * then an anonymous Google poll link
-      * then we look at the poll results vs the presenter's impression of the
-        room's knowledge

 Q&A
 ---